Dolph Ziggler: NXT Champion (2022–2023)

 On the February 8 episode of NXT 2.0, Ziggler made a surprise appearance during a segment with Bron Breakker and Santos Escobar.
 At NXT Roadblock on March 8, Ziggler defeated Tommaso Ciampa and defending champion Breakker in a triple threat match to win the NXT Championship.
 The following week, he successfully defended his title against LA Knight.
 At Stand & Deliver on April 2, he retained the title against Breakker due to interference from Roode.
 However, on the April 4 episode of Raw, Ziggler lost his title to Breakker, ending his reign at 27 days.

 On the July 11 episode of Raw, Ziggler helped Bobby Lashley and Matt Riddle against Seth "Freakin" Rollins and Theory's underhanded tactics during a tag team match, and after the match, Ziggler superkicked Theory, turning face for the first time since 2017.
 At the 2023 WWE Draft, he was undrafted.
 On the May 15 episode of Raw, Ziggler competed in a battle royal to determine the #1 contender for the Intercontinental Championship at Night of Champions, eliminating JD McDonagh, but would later get eliminated by Von Wagner.
 After getting eliminated, McDonagh would attack Ziggler, beginning a feud between the two.
 On the May 29 episode of Raw, Ziggler wrestled McDonagh, which ended in a double countout.
 McDonagh would once again attack Ziggler after the match.
-He was released on September 21, 2023, ending his 19-year tenure with the company.
+On September 21, 2023, it was announced that Ziggler was released by WWE, ending his 19-year tenure with the company.

 One-night return (2025)

-While being contracted to TNA, Ziggler returned to WWE as he entered The Last Time Is Now Tournament on the November 17, 2025 episode of Raw, where he lost to Solo Sikoa in the first round.
+While being contracted to TNA, Ziggler returned to WWE as part of a one-off, as he entered John Cena's The Last Time Is Now Tournament on the November 17, 2025 episode of Raw, where he lost to Solo Sikoa in the first round.

 Independent circuit (2023–present)

 Nemeth before his match against Matt Cardona at GCW The Coldest Winter 2 in February 2024.

-On December 10, 2023, it was announced that Nemeth would be making his debut for World Wrestling Council (WWC) on January 20, 2024, against Ray González.
+On December 10, 2023, Nemeth made his debut for World Wrestling Council (WWC) in Puerto Rico on January 20, 2024, against Ray González.

+Nemeth made his Awesome Championship Wrestling debut at their first show Poughkeepsie Rumble on January 5, retaining his TNA Championship against Matt Riddle.
+He would also appear at Mischief Night, losing his bid for ACW Heavyweight Championship.
+At the next year's Poughkeepsie Rumble, Nemeth would lose a contendership against Mike Santana.